hchiam/learning-pattern-lab/README.md

 You can edit the files and the page will reload, and auto-generate the HTML.

 You can edit CSS here and see on live reload: `/source/css/style.css`

+You can add a pattern by simply adding a new file under ` source/_patterns`, and it'll auto-generate the menu, title, expandable tab, HTML code, etc.